 Academic credentials cannot be assessed without the context of a complete application.
 The admissions committee evaluates each candidate’s academic success (GPA, coursework, MCAT), letters of recommendations, meaningful life experiences, leadership, clinical experiences, research, and demonstrated commitment to medicine.
 All of those pieces of information factor into decisions to interview and/or accept.

-MCAT scores are valid for three years.
+MCAT scores are valid for four years.
 April, 2017 is the last MCAT considered for applicants applying in 2021 for matriculation in 2022.

 When you feel most prepared.
 All students learn differently, and therefore, we encourage students to prepare for the MCAT in the way that suits them best.
 Some students prefer self-study while others take prep courses.
 We endorse only the method that works best for you.

 Potentially.
 Since most medical schools use “rolling admissions” it is helpful to complete your AMCAS and secondary applications (including sending letters of recommendation) while you are waiting for your MCAT scores, so as not to delay your application’s review too much.

 No. It is too late in our admissions process.

 No, not for the 2021-2022 application cycle.